 This book was released 15 years after the original E-Myth book was published.
 It captured the new insights and experiences that Michael Gerber had accumulated while working with businesses to apply the E-Myth concepts, and also addressed common questions about these ideas.

 The key idea of the book is this – your business is really an extension of who you are, and transforming your business starts with transforming yourself.
-In this article, we give an overview of the 3 key segments of the book – the E-Myth, the Turn-Key Revolution, and how to build a successful small business.
-This is a must-read for any business owner or aspiring entrepreneur – get our full book summary bundle or read the book if you like the outline here!
+This summary gives an overview of the 3 key segments of the book – the E-Myth, the Turn-Key Revolution, and how to build a successful small business.

 1. The Entrepreneurial Myth (E-Myth)